5 Main Types of Dessert Wine

 Chenin Blanc is commonly made in a sweeter style in the US and it’s also produced in large amounts in South Africa and the Loire Valley of France.
-Pay attention to labels when buying Chenin Blanc because many South African and French producers create dry versions that taste more similar to Sauvignon Blanc.
+Pay attention to labels when buying Chenin Blanc because many South African and French producers create dry versions that taste more like a dry Sauvignon Blanc.

 Viognier for the most part, is not sweet.
 However, as an aromatic grape variety, occasionally you can find it in a fruit-driven style smelling of peaches and perfume.
 It’s rich and oily on the palate.
 This style of Viognier is found specifically from Condrieu AOP from the Rhône Valley) in France.